PIEKER/Pieker/architectures/src/main/java/pieker/architectures/description/README.md

 The interface description file consists of a list of `components`.
 Each component has a `name`, that equals its name in the architecture model defined by e.g. the Docker Compose YAML and can have an interface that the component itself `provides` to other components with a given `interfaceType` as well as a list of `links` to other components.
 Each link has at least a `type` and a `target` component.
-The type specifies the kind of connection, e.g. `HTTP_API` or `JDBC` (defined in [ComponentLink.LinkType](../model/ComponentLink.java)), and the target is the name of the component that the link points to.
+The type specifies the kind of connection, e.g. `HTTP` or `JDBC` (defined in [ComponentLink.LinkType](../model/ComponentLink.java)), and the target is the name of the component that the link points to.
 Links are unidirectional, i.e. if a connection is bidirectional, two connections must be defined for each component.

 Additionally, each link type has specific properties that must be defined.
-For example, an `HTTP_API` link must have at least the name of the environment variable that contains the URL of the target component (`targetUrlEnv`).
+For example, an `HTTP` link must have at least the name of the environment variable that contains the URL of the target component (`targetUrlEnv`).

 ## Object Structure